MG977/GIS4schools-RS/rs_imageanalysis.rst

 Thus, the classifier is mapping real world class A with higher accuracy.

-**User’s accuracy** |br|
+**c.
+User’s accuracy** |br|
 Suppose we want to quantify the proportion of correct predictions for each of the mapped classes. *In other words, for a given class in the map, how many testing samples are really present on the ground?* |br|
 This is the accuracy from the point of view of the map user.
-It called is called **user’s accuracy** (also precision) and is usually expressed as a percent, with 0% being a perfect misclassification and 100% being a perfect classification:
+It called is called **user’s accuracy** and is usually expressed as a percent, with 0% being a perfect misclassification and 100% being a perfect classification:

 .. math:: User\prime s\ accuracy\ for\ class\ i=\frac{number\ of\ testing\ samples\ being\ correctly\ classified\ in\ class\ i}{total\ number\ of\ testing\ sample\ in\ row\ i}
 	:label: eqacc8